 In addition to helping in the ETC, CoQ10 is a powerful antioxidant.
 Antioxidants are substances that protect cells from damaging reactions.
 Highly reactive molecules, or free radicals, can cause lots of damage to the cell.

-As an antioxidant, CoQ10 can help neutralize free radicals and possibly reduce any damage they may cause.
+As an antioxidant, CoQ10 can help neutralize free radicals and support the health of all cells in your body.

 Myth 4: The best form of CoQ10 for fertility is ubiquinol.